• A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling, and discoloration of the tooth.

 Dental onlays and crowns

 As mentioned earlier, dentists usually provide a dental crown to secure a tooth after root canal treatment.
-A dental crown is a tooth-shaped cap that is placed over your tooth.
+A dental crown is a tooth-shaped cap that is placed over a tooth to restore its shape and function.
 It helps restore the treated tooth’s strength, shape, and size.
 Ceramic, porcelain, metal alloys, and combinations of these can be used for dental crowns.

 If the damage to your tooth is not too extensive, your dentist may prefer an onlay.
 It is similar to a filling, but it covers a larger portion of the tooth structure.
-Porcelain, composite resin, and gold are popular onlay materials.
+Porcelain, composite resin, and gold are popular materials for onlays.
 Similar to crowns, onlays are custom-made in dental laboratories.

 Tooth extraction

-If the damage to your tooth is too extensive, which leads to a non-restorable condition, your dentist may prefer to perform an extraction.
+If the damage to your tooth is too extensive, resulting in a non-restorable condition, your dentist may recommend extraction.
 This procedure may take more time for a broken tooth with a root remaining in the gum.
 The dentist may need to make incisions in your gums and split the tooth into smaller pieces to remove it properly.

 Certain teeth, such as the third molars, may need stitches after the procedure to facilitate the healing process.
 This will also protect the gums from potential infection and prevent excessive bleeding.